 Set an example – It is so important to set an example when teaching your children about money, no matter how old they are.
 It’s important to remember that your kids’ eyes are always watching you.
 If you’re lax with your spending, or you buy things unnecessarily, they will pick up on it, and they will start to devalue money as a consequence.

 Teach them about borrowing money – When your child starts to get a bit older, you need to teach them all about borrowing money.
-You can do this on a basic level by charging your child ‘interest’ whenever they borrow something from you.
+You can do this on a basic level by charging your child ‘interest’ whenever they borrow something from you or if they borrow money from a friend that you trust.
 Of course, this isn’t to say you should use your child as a way to generate profit – it’s just a good way to show them an example.
 So, when your child next asks you for some money, you can say, if you were to borrow that in the future off a bank or lender in the form of unsecured loans, you would need to pay them back the original amount and ‘x’ amount on top.
 It will teach them to think responsibly whenever they need to borrow money in the future.
 White Mountain Partners can give you further advice on debt.